Zicore/CrossoutMarket/README.md

 # Disclaimer
 We are not affiliated with Gaijin or Targem games in any way.
 We are just two guys with a passion for markets and games :smile:

+# Readme Update: 2019-05-24
+A few months ago, when a Crossout patch encrypted the game files, we contacted the developers of Crossout and we got in touch whith each other.
+They worked with us to provide a very basic, private API to get the current market data every ~5 min, this enabled us to continue this project.

 Crafting Calculator, Price Graphs, Margins and more.
 ===